Chemical Control Superfund Site: Origins

 The Chemical Control Corporation superfund site is located in a highly industrial district of Elizabeth, New Jersey.
 The Elizabeth River, which runs from several counties in New Jersey, empties itself right in front of the site.
 The company was operated from 1972-1979 under several owners including William Carracino, Eugene Conlon, John Albert and William Collection.
 The buildup of chemical wastes began after failure to fix the incinerator.
-Under the ownership of Collection, the site reached over 50,000 drums of chemicals which resulted in Chemical Control being condemned in 1979 as a superfund site.
+Under the ownership of Collection, the site reached over 50,000 chemical drums, resulting in Chemical Control being condemned in 1979 as a superfund site.

 Town history

 The city of Elizabeth is located in New Jersey.
 It is the largest city in Union County and also holds the largest county seat.
 Based on the 2010 census, Elizabeth is also the fourth largest city in New Jersey.
 It is composed of several districts and neighborhoods including Midtown, Bayway, Downtown or the Port of Elizabeth, West End, Elmora Hills, Frog Hollow, North End, Keighry Head, Peterstown, The Point, Quality Hill and Westminster.
 It is bordered by the towns of Roselle, Roselle Park, Union, Hillside, Newark and Linden, which is the site of the LCP Chemical, Inc. superfund site.
-The Elizabeth River, which runs through both Union and Essex County, empties “underneath a bridge on the S Front Street near Elizabeth Ave and S 1st St." South Front Street is the location of the Chemical Control Corporation superfund site which had contaminated the Elizabeth River.
+The Elizabeth River, which runs through both Union and Essex County, empties "underneath a bridge on the S Front Street near Elizabeth Ave and S 1st St." South Front Street is the location of the Chemical Control Corporation superfund site which had contaminated the Elizabeth River.

 Company history

 The Chemical Control superfund site was operated and run by the Chemical Control Corporation.
 It received a five-year operating permit in 1972 for its incinerator that passed the air quality tests.
 Between 1976 and 1977, the owner and operator of Chemical Control was William Carracino.
-During this period of time, he arranged for midnight dumpings throughout Elizabeth to "offset the buildup of inventory at the site."
-He was indicted and convicted of this crime and was sentenced to “two consecutive three year terms and fined a sum of $21,000."
+During this period of time, he arranged for midnight dumping throughout Elizabeth to "offset the buildup of inventory at the site".
+He was indicted and convicted of this crime and was sentenced to "two consecutive three year terms and fined a sum of $21,000."
 However, Carracino sold the company to Eugene Conlon and John Albert, who were allegedly linked to a well-known mob under the Genovese family.
 The two appointed William Collection as the new president.
 During this time, 30,000 drums of chemicals were recorded on site and Collection was ordered to get rid of them in a safe manner.
 He had refused to do so and by 1979 over 50,000 drums of chemicals were recorded to be on site.
 This led to the condemnation of the Chemical Control site in 1979.